collorg/halfORM/README.md

 ![PyPI downloads](https://img.shields.io/pypi/dm/half_orm)
 ![Contributors](https://img.shields.io/github/contributors/collorg/halform)

 You have a PostgreSQL database at hand and you want to interact with it in Python (&ge; 3.6); `half_orm` maps your tables and views to Python classes that you can easily use to manipulate your data.
+If you want to build or patch a model, you might be interested in the [`half_orm packager`](#next-hop-the-gitops-half_orm-packager-wipalpha).

 The 'half' part of `half_orm` name indicates that it only deals with the data manipulation language ([DML](https://www.postgresql.org/docs/current/dml.html)) part of SQL.
 Basically the [`INSERT`](https://www.postgresql.org/docs/current/sql-insert.html), [`SELECT`](https://www.postgresql.org/docs/current/sql-select.html), [`UPDATE`](https://www.postgresql.org/docs/current/sql-update.html) and [`DELETE`](https://www.postgresql.org/docs/current/sql-delete.html) commands.
 This is what makes `half_orm` so easy to learn an use.